What can I do with a Women's, Gender and Sexuality Studies degree?

 - Understanding of popular culture and its relationship to larger social forces

-Employers and graduate programs also know that your Women's Studies degree means that you:
+Employers and graduate programs also know that your Women's, Gender and Sexuality Studies degree means that you:

 - are well-rounded, with a wide breadth of knowledge